 - How and where should payments be made?
 Are electronic payments preferred?

 - Can the borrower prepay, and is there any penalty for doing so?

 - Is the loan secured with any collateral?
-It better be.

 - What can the lender do if the borrower misses payments?
 Can the lender charge fees, report to credit reporting agencies, or foreclose on the home?